 Most modules are assessed by a combination of examination and coursework.
 There is a variety of coursework helping you develop your employability skills through the use of IT, preparing written reports, and giving presentations.

-At the University of South Wales, you can also apply for a one year work placement after your second year of study or short-term placement (up to three months) between your second and third year.
+In addition to the 70-hour work placement available in the Year Two, you can also apply for a one year work placement after your second year of study or short-term placement (up to three months) between your second and third year.
 It’s a great option if you want a mixture of academic and practical learning, teaching and assessment.
-Recent placements have been at Atradius, Alcatel-Lucent and the Welsh Government.
+These longer work placements are offered with a number of organisations, and in recent years this has included Atradius – one of the world’s largest credit insurers, Alcatel-Lucent – a global communications industry leader, and the Welsh Government.
+Names like this on your CV will certainly help you stand out from the crowd.

-The University of South Wales’ accounting students have access to a brand new financial Trading Room including state-of-the-art computer hardware and software, and large plasma screens featuring the financial data.
-It delivers breaking news, stock market data and personal finance advice to brokers and dealers the world over.
+The University of South Wales’ accounting students have access to a financial Trading Room including state-of-the-art computer hardware and software.

 Many of our staff are professionally qualified accountants and financial planning professionals who have a wealth of experience in teaching accounting and finance at all levels, including preparation for the examinations of professional accounting bodies.
 Many of our accounting lecturers are members of our Business Accountability and Responsibility Centre (BARC).